siestaw/lamps-ESP32/README.md

 # lamps-ESP32

 Created for personal usage only, no support guaranteed.
-Although I don't really see any point for anyone else to use this, I'm gonna try to help either over at discord (@siesta.161) or in the GitHub issues of this repo, if any problems arise (they probably will).
+Although I don't really see any point for anyone else to use this, I'm gonna try to help either over at discord (@siesta.161) or in the GitHub issues of this repo, if any problems arise.

+> [!WARNING]
+> The wifi connection may or may not work.
+I'm gonna be completly honest here
+> and admit that I have no idea what causes this behaviour.
+> I've spent countless times trying to debug this shit and the problem seems to always fix it by itself.
+> This is one of the main reasons why I wouldn't recommend anyone to use this except for myself (and even I don't want to anymore).
+The whole project should be treated more or less like an amateur attempt at recreating an smart LED system

 ## Setup